vpeurala/aurinko-pg/README.md

 * Versioning policy so that version is specified in only one place.
 * Check that the PostgreSQL user used has superuser privileges.
 * Test the Docker workflows.
+* Create a database for Aurinko metadata so that snapshots can be tracked.